 Manage your cash and reduce your outgoings by creating a budget.
 You can find lots of budget planners online to help you do this, including this one from the Money Advice Service.
 Taking control will help you see where your money is going and can be a handy tool when contacting your creditors.

-As a cancer patient, you should apply for Personal Independence Payment (PIP), or Adult Disability Payment in Scotland, to help cover the extra costs cancer brings.
+As a cancer patient, you could apply for Personal Independence Payment (PIP), or Adult Disability Payment in Scotland, to help cover the extra costs cancer brings.
 You could be entitled to other benefits too.
 Young Lives vs Cancer’s Welfare Advice Service can do a full financial check for you, help you apply, and answer any questions you might have.

 Intimidating calls, threatening letters and unwanted bills.
 We get why speaking to these guys may be the last thing you want to do.
 But it’ll be worth it.
 Creditors are often keen to work with your to help repay your debt.
 Honesty is the best policy when explaining your situation too.